- Solar advice hub

 Export rate: 20p/kWh

-And so, if you’ve already gone solar, you can’t access this tariff.
+So unfortunately, if you’ve already gone solar, you can’t access this tariff.

-The 30kWp upper limit also applies to this tariff, though this won’t be an issue for the vast majority of homes.
+The 30kWp upper limit also applies to this tariff, though again, this won’t be an issue for the vast majority of homes.

 Which import tariff should you use?